BBVA/hancock-doc/docs/guide/dlt-adapter/README.md

 DLT Adapter aims to provide a high-level interface to operations that can be performed on DLT Networks.

-DLT Adapter is a web service that abstracts user interactions with DLT networks on a high-level common HTTP REST interface that conveniently provides the user with the specific DLT type adapted transaction that can be easily inspected, signed and personally sent to a DLT network trusted node of the choice of the user.
+DLT Adapter is a web service that abstracts user from interactions with DLT networks on a high-level common HTTP REST interface that conveniently provides the user with the specific DLT type adapted transaction that can be easily inspected, signed and personally sent to a DLT network trusted node of the choice of the user.

 There are 4 identified high-level interactions with a blockchain: